iawia002/pandora/README.md

 # pandora

-Code snippets and examples for writing Go/Kubernetes services/applications.
+The Pandora's box: code snippets and examples for writing Go/Kubernetes services/applications.